Overall postsecondary enrollment numbers are decreasing, and online education is eating into what’s left

 However, a report from George Mason University claims that the growth in online enrollment has been “disproportionately large in the for-profit sector.”
 Further, “online coursework has contributed to increasing gaps in educational success across socioeconomic groups while failing to improve affordability.”
+In essence, online is growing, but is it truly making higher education more available to those most in need?

 - The average online student is in his early thirties.
 The average age of the distance learner is 32 years old, which shows that you can continue your studies even if you are a parent, an industry professional and everything in between.